-For over 120 years, Gritman has been caring for patients and their loved ones with compassion and technical expertise.
+For over 125 years, Gritman has been caring for patients and their loved ones with compassion and technical expertise.
 We are dedicated to living the Gritman promise, helping you heal and live well.
-Everyone in the Gritman family is committed to helping you receive the best care possible.
+Everyone in the Gritman Family is committed to helping you receive the best care possible.
 Send a greeting card to a patient.

-We continue to work closely with the Centers for Disease Control and Prevention, Public Health-North Idaho Central District, other hospitals and varying state and national agencies to best protect our patients and community.
+We work closely with the Centers for Disease Control and Prevention, Public Health-North Idaho Central District, other hospitals and other state and national agencies to develop policies that help to best protect our patients.

 Chief Quality Officer Connie Osborn (left) and infection prevention nurse Annette Veneziano help ensure the safety and comfort of patients at Gritman.

 Our staff takes cleanliness and infections seriously, and the hospital’s very low infection rate is the result of a committed team working together to provide the best care.
 Gritman emphasizes hand hygiene, education and training, and we are committed to innovating and investing in the latest technology and tools to ensure the safety of patients and staff.